-- 1. Inform your physician about any alcohol consumption and medicine you are now taking, especially blood pressure medication and antibiotics, including drugs you buy without a prescription.
-Alcohol has an increased effect when consumed with benzodiazepines therefore, caution should be exercised regarding simultaneous ingestion of alcohol during benzodiazepine treatment. - 2.
-Inform your physician if you are pregnant or are planning to become pregnant. - 3.
-Inform your physician if you are nursing. - 4.
-Patients should be informed of the pharmacological effects of midazolam, such as sedation and amnesia, which in some patients may be profound.
-The decision as to when patients who have received injectable midazolam, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized. - 5.
-Patients receiving continuous infusion of midazolam in critical care settings over an extended period of time, may experience symptoms of withdrawal following abrupt discontinuation.
-6. Effect of anesthetic and sedation drugs on early brain development general anesthetic or sedation drugs in children younger than 3 years may have negative effects on their developing brains.
+- Inform your physician about any alcohol consumption and medicine you are now taking, especially blood pressure medication and antibiotics, including drugs you buy without a prescription.
+Alcohol has an increased effect when | Animal Data consumed with benzodiazepines; therefore, caution should be exercised regarding simultaneous ingestion of alcohol during benzodiazepine treatment. - .
+Inform your physician if you are pregnant or are planning to become pregnant.
+Inform your physician if you are nursing. - patients may be profound.
+The decision as to when patients who have received injectable midazolam, particularly on an outpatient basis, may again engage in activities requiring complete mental alertness, operate hazardous machinery or drive a motor vehicle must be individualized. - .
+Patients receiving continuous infusion of midazolam in critical care settings over an extended period of time, may experience symptoms of withdrawal following abrupt discontinuation 6.
+Effect of anesthetic and sedation drugs on early brain development Studies conducted in young animals and children - suggest repeated or prolonged use of general anesthetic or sedation drugs in children younger than 3 years may have negative effects on their developing brains.
 Discuss with parents and caregivers the benefits, risks, and timing and duration of surgery or procedures requiring anesthetic and sedation drugs.
-Drug Interactions